gang-of-fork/odatafy-parser/README.md

 # odatafy-parser
-This module is the odata parser for the odatafy framework.
-Click [here](https://gang-of-fork.github.io/odatafy-docs/) to learn more about odatafy.
+This module is the core of the odatafy framework. .

-npm module to create ast from oData url parameters.
+Odatafy-parser is a npm module to create ast from oData url parameters.
 It aims to support a subset with the most important operations from the official [oData Specification](http://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part2-url-conventions.html#sec_Introduction).

 # odatafy